 “The Richards’ letter ... graphically demonstrates what is happening in this case: Appeals and more pain associated with this case,” he said.
 “Hopefully the government will not put the victims and the city through another trial.”

 David Abel can be reached at email@example.com.
 Follow him on Twitter @davabel.
 Travis Andersen can be reached at firstname.lastname@example.org.
 Follow him on Twitter @TAGlobe.
-Tonya Alanez can be reached at email@example.com or 617-929-1579.
+Tonya Alanez can be reached at email@example.com.
 Follow her on Twitter @talanez.
 Milton J. Valencia can be reached at firstname.lastname@example.org.
 Follow him on Twitter @miltonvalencia.